-Once a valuer is approved, he/she is advised in writing and his/her name is entered on the List of Approved Valuers for the Cultural Gifts Program.
+Once a valuer is approved, they are advised in writing and their name is entered on the List of Approved Valuers for the Cultural Gifts Program.
 A list of approved valuers is available on the program website at www.arts.gov.au/cgp.